QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 # Introduction

 IDEs are used to make your life easier.
-You may do well using text editors like vim, emacs, sublime text, but you may want more (auto-completion, code hints, auto-import, syntax errors hints without needing to recompile the project etc.).
+You may do well, using text editors like vim, emacs, or sublime text, but you may want more (auto-completion, code hints, auto-import, syntax errors hints without needing to recompile the project, etc.), without too much configuration.

-This course is about Jetbrains IDE, a suite of IDEs like
+This course is about JetBrains's IDEs,

 * **CLion**: write **C** or **C++**
 * **IntelliJ**: **Java**, R, OCaml, SQL
 * **PHPStorm**: Write **PHP**, **HTML/CSS/JS**, **Node/Typescript**, SQL
 * **WebStorm**: same as PHPStorm without PHP and SQL support
 * **PyCharm**: **Python**
-* **AndroidStudio**: Write Kotlin/Java for Android
+* **AndroidStudio**: Write Kotlin/Java for Android, by Google and JetBrains

-It's a feature of Jetbrains: instead of providing an IDE that is doing half of what you want, and need a lot of tuning/configuration, their IDEs are pre-configured and quite powerful.
-The best alternative in one IDE would be VSCode (free).
+It's a feature of JetBrains: instead of providing an IDE that is only doing its job, their IDEs are providing advanced help, and language-specific features, without too much configuration.
+The best alternative in one IDE would be VSCode (free), you should try it too.

-The IDEs are free for [students](https://www.jetbrains.com/shop/eform/students) (you may apply for **Github Student Pack** too [here](https://education.github.com/pack#offers)).
+The IDEs are free for [students](https://www.jetbrains.com/shop/eform/students) (you may apply for **GitHub Student Pack** too [here](https://education.github.com/pack#offers)).
 You can **download** all their IDEs using the [toolbox](https://www.jetbrains.com/toolbox-app/).

 **Note**: this course was made before the major releases `2021.2`  so a lot of things have yet to be updated.